engelsystem/engelsystem-doc/content/admin/configuration.md

 ## API Key

-The api key is used to protect access to the engelsystem api.
-It has no restrictions in lengths or character classes.
+The API key is used to protect access to the Engelsystem API.
+It has no restrictions on length or character classes.

-The api key has to put in the http request as request paramter `api_key`.
+The API key must be included in the HTTP request as the request parameter `api_key`.

 ```php
     'api_key'                 => '<your api key here>',